 William Penn School is part of The Weald Network Group made up of 11 schools, who work together to improve outcomes for provision for children with SEND.
+The SEND Coordinator (SENCO) attends The Weald SEND Coordinators Locality Meetings termly and the locality's SEN Hub called The Weald Locality SEND Alliance, to further develop expertise, skills and knowledge with regard to SEND.
 The school has produced a Local Offer, which describes provision for pupils with SEND in our school.
 This document is reviewed annually and can be viewed on our website.
 A Local Offer has been produced by West Sussex Local Authority describing provision available within the county.